City Guides Provence-Alpes-Côte d'Azur

 6. Lazy Day at the Beach

 If you are wondering what to do in Nice, France, for a relaxing day, consider one of the beaches in Nice.
-The city’s seafront is bordered by pebbled beaches, public or private, and they are a great place for a lazy day sunbathing and a couple of dips.
+The city’s seafront is bordered by pebbled beaches, public and private, and they are a great place for a lazy day sunbathing and a couple of dips.

-7. Rent a Boat in Nice
+8. Or Rent a Boat in Nice

 The boating season in the French Riviera runs from April to October.
 Given that Nice is a very popular holiday destination, there are plenty of boats available to rent.
-Keep in mind, however, that during the high season in the summer, there are many tourists in the city, so we recommend booking well in advance to find the perfect boat for you.
+Keep in mind, however, that during the high season in the summer, there are many tourists in the city, so I recommend booking well in advance to find the perfect boat for you.
 And if you don’t have a boat permit, don’t hesitate to ask for the services of a professional skipper – Click here to rent a boat in Nice

-8. Visit the Museums of Cimiez Hill
+9. Visit the Museums of Cimiez Hill

 Cimiez Monastery - Nice